Comp toe boots are becoming increasingly popular; composite toe boots meet safety regulations, so why do we even keep using steel toe boots?

 There aren’t many drawbacks to a composite toe boot; they’re tested to ensure they meet the safety standards required of a boot.
 And just like a steel toe boot, they can withstand heavy loads falling on them.

-This is the only major drawback to composite boots that I can find.
-If you have an accident in them, especially one that suddenly, and drastically, impacts the composite material, you may have to replace them.
+The only major drawback to composite boots I can find is that, if you have an accident in them that impacts the composite material, you may have to replace them, as the composite may be compromised.

-And because you’ll never know if the composite is compromised, you don’t have much choice.
+And because you’ll never know if the composite is compromised, you don’t have much choice but to replace.

 Your foot may have been perfectly protected from harm, but if it happens again, the composite may not be sufficiently strong enough to protect your foot.